carlfranklin/LowCodeAPI/README.md

 ### APIRepository.cs

 This implementation of `IRepository` goes in the *Client* project's *Services* folder.
 It can be re-used to access any controller.
+You will need to install the latest `Newtonsoft.Json` package.

 ```c#
 using System;